 If you’d like more information on what was said, there’s more information on the three most recent consultations in these boxes.

 In 2019, the Vale of Leven Trust (a community led charity in Alexandria) organised a consultation for Alexandria and the Vale of Leven, using the Place Standard.
-You can find out more and get hold of the results from the Trust - see this post on their Facebook page.
+To see the results in detail, please click here.

 In 2019, The Clydesider (the community newspaper for West Dunbartonshire) organised a community consultation about Alexandria and the Vale of Leven.
 You can read more about it and see the results here.
 There are lots of interesting things about Alexandria.

 The town centre

 In early 2020, West Dunbartonshire Council organised various consultations with the public, town centre businesses, community organisations and schools about the future of Alexandria town centre.

 A different approach is needed.
 Community and Council need to work together.
 People want action.